 If your kids complete the chores they need to, you can reward them with fun experiences, such as lunch at their favorite eatery (Mickey Ds, anyone?) or perhaps a new storybook from the library or local bookstore.

-As the parent, it's your call as to which camp you'll belong to, and how best to structure your chore-motivators.
+Bottom line?
+As the parent, it's your call as to whether to pay an allowance for kids chores.
 Mom (or Dad) knows best, after all.